klyngen/NABL/README.md

 #### Exporting time-sheets
 We need to be able to export time logged locally as well as time logged in firebase.
 We will anyhow use excel spread-sheets.
 If time is logged in firebase, the administrator will have the possibility to retrieve all time-sheets from a project for a specified amount of time.

+#### GDPR warning
+Please look into the compliancy with GDPR before packaging this project in a country where GDPR is.
+This is first of all a student project, and we will try to make this application GDPR compliant.
+However, we cannot promise anything.